About Tejuino

 In this page we offer basic information about tejuino, a traditional Mexican beverage.

-Tejuino is a lightly fermented beverage based on corn, seasoned with salt, dark sugar, lemon, ice and a pinch of chile.
+Tejuino is a lightly fermented beverage based on corn and is seasoned with salt, dark sugar, lemon, ice and a pinch of chile.

 Tejuino is a beverage originated in Colima, a southwest Mexican state.

-Tejuino is a refreshing drink that you can buy along the west Mexican coast and in northern Mexican states.
-Tejuino's base is masa, the very same dough used to makes up tortillas.
+Tejuino's base is masa, the very same dough used to make up tortillas.

 They mix it with water and piloncillo, and boil it to a thick consistency.
 Then a pinch of salt an lemon are added.

-4- Add sea salt, lemon juice, ice and chile to taste when serving
+- Add a pinch of ground sea salt, lemon juice, ice and hot chile to taste when serving

 The key in preparing this refreshing beverage is pouring it from a high level and back from a high level several times to oxigenate it.
 The end result: one of the planet's best rehydration drinks.